Varying-Vagrant-Vagrants/VVV/docs/en-US/migrating-vvv1.md

 The easiest route will be to delete the `vvv/www/wordpress-develop` and `vvv/www/wordpress-default` directories.
 Be sure to back up any crucial files in these directories beforehand.

-Once these directories are deleted, run `vagrant provisiono` or `vagrant provision --provision-with site-wordpress-develop` and `vagrant provision --provsion-with site-wordpress-default`.
+Once these directories are deleted, run `vagrant provision` or `vagrant provision --provision-with site-wordpress-develop` and `vagrant provision --provsion-with site-wordpress-default`.
 The configuration in the `vvv-config.yml` or `vvv-custom.yml` files will provide the provisioner with the information it needs to reconfigure these sites using the same databases as before.

 ## Custom sites in non-standard folders